King Neptune ceremony: line-crossing at sea, explained

 Does NEPTUN do the King Neptune ceremony?

 Yes, every equator crossing.
 The next one is on Leg 5 (Saldanha → Fortaleza) in early 2027.
-The ceremony on NEPTUN is fully theatrical, fully opt-in, and nobody is hazed.
+We won't spoil the details, but we will tell you it is voluntary, kind, and one of the things sailors talk about for the rest of their lives.

 Read also